 BAND 8 - The 8th grade band curriculum is designed to build upon the skills learned in the 6th and 7th grade.
 The course consists of two main parts, rehearsal participation and lesson participation.
 Rehearsals are students' regularly scheduled classes.
 During rehearsals, students work on large ensemble skills including multi-part harmony, listening, intonation, and musical cooperation.
 Rehearsals focus mainly on full band warm-ups and music and are used mainly to prepare students for their winter and spring concerts.
 7th and 8th grade bands rehearse separately but perform as one ensemble for concerts.
 8th grade specifically is focused on preparing students for the transition to the high school band.
 Lessons are designed for more individualized, specialized instruction catering towards instrument types and skill levels.
 In lessons, students learn skills dedicated solely to the particular instrument they are playing and build on solo and small ensemble skills.
 Students in band are expected to make 90% percent of their lessons.
-Students in band are expected to make up any and all work missed for lessons on their own time and are responsible for not just their classwork but also to practice the music they are learning in band.
+Students in band are expected to make 90% percent of their lessons.
+Students in band are expected to make 90% percent of their lessons on their own time and are responsible for not just their classwork but also to practice the music they are learning in band.
 The 7th and 8th grade band have two mandatory, graded concerts in the winter and spring.
 There is an optional March concert that students can participate in, in lieu of their bi-quarterly writing project.